-When the AP has covered the theoretical and practical components he/she may then be signed off as competent.
-Provision must be made for on-going training to maintain competence.
+When the AP has covered the theoretical and practical components he/she may then be signed off as competent by a suitably trained and entitled IR(ME)R operator.
+Provision must be made for ongoing training to maintain competence.
 Competence and ongoing training should be recorded on the AP's training matrix and signed and dated by the supervisor.